huntresslabs/rogueapps/.github/ISSUE_TEMPLATE/custom.md

 assignees: ''

 ---
-> ⚠️ Please include as much detail as possible
+> ⚠️ Please include as much detail as possible.
+Please do not submit any private, sensitive, and/or proprietary information.

 * **Contributor Name:** [your name, research group name, or handle]
 * **RogueApp Name:** [the name of the RogueApp]